Rehat: Congregation and Gurdwara service

 It is believed that a Sikh is more easily and deeply affected by Gurbani when engaged in congregational gatherings.
 For this reason, it is necessary for a Sikh to visit Gurdwaras, the places where the Sikhs congregate for worship and prayer.
 On joining the holy congregation, Sikhs should take part and obtain benefit from the joint study of the holy scriptures.

 No one is to be barred from entering a Gurdwara, no matter in which country, religion, or caste he/she belongs to.
 The Gurdwara is open to all for the Guru's darshan (seeing the holy Guru) and Langar.
 However the person must not have on his/her person anything, such as tobacco or other intoxicants, which are tabooed by the Sikh religion.
 Shoes must be removed, one's head must be covered, and respectful clothing is a must.

 During service (seva) in a Gurdwara and while congregational sessions are in session, only one activity should be done at a time in one hall in the presence of the Guru—performing of kirtan, delivering of discourse, interpretative elaboration of the scriptures, or the reading of the scriptures.
 Before taking a hukam from the Guru, an ardas must be done: all the congregation would stand for the ardas and then sit down and carefully listen to the Hukam of the Guru.

 Kirtan

-Sikhs, though anyone with correct pronunciation and understanding of Gurbani who desires to take part in the congregation, perform kirtan (spiritual hymn singing) in a congregation and only hymns (shabad) from the holy scriptural compositions in traditional musical measures should be sung.
+Sikhs, as well as anyone with correct pronunciation and understanding of Gurbani who desires to take part in the congregation, perform kirtan (spiritual hymn singing) in a congregation and only hymns (shabad) from the holy scriptural compositions in traditional musical measures should be sung.
 Only shabads from Guru Granth Sahib Ji Gurbani and the compositions of Bhai Gurdas and Bhai Nand Lal, may be performed.
 It is improper to sing kirtan to rhythmic folk tunes or popular film tunes.